dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 The sample app runs in either of two modes determined by the `#define` preprocessor directive at the top of *Program.cs*:

 * `Certificate`: Demonstrates using an Azure Key Vault Client ID and X.509 certificate to access secrets stored in Azure Key Vault.
 This sample can be run from any location, whether deployed to Azure App Service or any host that can serve an ASP.NET Core app.
 * `Managed`: Demonstrates how to use [Managed identities for Azure resources](/azure/active-directory/managed-identities-azure-resources/overview).
-The managed identity authenticates the app to Azure Key Vault with Azure Active Directory (AD) authentication without credentials stored in the app's code or configuration.
-When using managed identities to authenticate, an Azure AD Application ID and Password (Client Secret) aren't required.
+The managed identity authenticates the app to Azure Key Vault with Azure Active Directory (AD) authentication without storing credentials in the app's code or configuration.
 The `Managed` version of the sample must be deployed to Azure.
 Follow the guidance in the [Use the managed identities for Azure resources](#use-managed-identities-for-azure-resources) section.

 For more information configuring a sample app using preprocessor directives (`#define`), see <xref:index#preprocessor-directives-in-sample-code>.